rituyen/Project-1/README.md

 # Project-1
-Project 1 code for ITEC 2545
+Alex Carlson starting code for Project 1 for ITEC 2545 at MCTC